Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Experiments

 To showcase the versatility and generality of our method in various application domains (other than camouflaged objects), we evaluated our method on the ADE20K~\citep{ade20k} and Cityscapes datasets~\citep{cityscapes}, two widely used open-vocabulary benchmark datasets.
-Note that these datasets are not designed for camouflage detection and segmentation.
-We summarise the performance of our method and existing open-vocabulary instance segmentation methods on these two datasets in Table~\ref{tab:generic-datasets}.
+Note that these datasets are not designed for camouflaged object detection and segmentation.
+We summarise the performance of our method and existing open-vocabulary instance segmentation methods on these two datasets in~\Cref{tab:generic-datasets}.

 Our method ranks second on both the ADE20K and Cityscapes datasets.
-Nevertheless, compared with the first ranked method, i.e., OpenSeeD~\citep{OpenSeeD}, our method uses approximately 4 times fewer parameters than OpenSeeD, while scarifying less than 1\% and 8\% of the overall AP on the ADE20K and Cityscapes datasets, respectively.
+Nevertheless, compared with the first ranked method, i.e., OpenSeeD~\citep{OpenSeeD}, our method uses approximately four times fewer trainable parameters than OpenSeeD, while scarifying less than 1\% and 8\% of the overall AP on the ADE20K and Cityscapes datasets, respectively.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

 In this section, we present ablation studies to validate different aspects of the design and implementation of our method.
-First, we investigated the impact of prompt engineering to open-vocabulary CIS.
-Second, we validated the technical modules developed in our method to make it specialised to CIS.
+First, we investigated the impact of prompt engineering and prompt templates on OVCIS tasks.
+Second, we validated the technical modules developed in our method to make it specialised to CIS tasks.